randomdrth/MyNeuralNetwork/README.md

 # Building a Neural Network from Scratch

 In both my academic and professional settings, I have worked extensively with pre-built models from high-level libraries like TensorFlow and PyTorch.
-While these tools are efficient, they often abstract away the inner workings of the models—especially when it comes to fine-tuning or optimization.
+While these tools are efficient, they often abstract away the inner workings of the models, especially when it comes to fine-tuning or optimization.

 This project is my effort to deepen my understanding of how neural networks really work under the hood.
 I intentionally avoided machine learning libraries and instead relied solely on `NumPy` to implement everything, from weight initialization and forward propagation to backpropagation and gradient updates.

 To explore the code and replicate the experiments:

 1. Clone or download this repository.